alexandear/alexandear.github.io/content/posts/2025-01-31-go-simple-contrib.md

 ## Conclusion

-Contributing to the Go repository is straightforward but does have some differences compared to contributing on GitHub.
+Contributing to the Go repository is straightforward but has some differences compared to contributing on GitHub.
-By following the outlined steps, you can successfully contribute to the Go project.
+By following the steps above, you can successfully contribute to the Go project.
-While the process may seem a bit complex initially, it ensures that contributions are well-managed and maintain high standards.
+While the process may seem complex at first, it ensures contributions are well managed and maintain high standards.
-Everyone can contribute to Go, and it's a simple process once you get the hang of it.
+Anyone can contribute to Go—it becomes simple once you get the hang of it.
 Happy coding!